 Rooms are bright and well-lit, and many offer a balcony or terrace.
 Keeping with the school-day theme, breakfast is served in the Cantine, but you can break free from pencils and books at the outdoor La Terrasse bar or Baràgones tapas restaurant and its rooftop bar.

 Stay atop ancient Roman amphitheaters and steps away from the Basilica at Fourvière Hotel.
 Housed in the former Convent of Visitation, built in 1854, the Fourvière brings history into modernity alongside convenient walking distance to major attractions.
 Guests are greeted by a reception desk in the convent's former chapel, then can follow a visual journey through the story of Lyon via art designed for the hotel by Franco-Argentinian artist Pablo Reinoso.

-Les Telephones restaurant fills in the halls of the peristyles around the courtyard and garden with bistronomic cuisine, or follow the traboule passageway to Lyonnaise cuisine at Bouchon.
+Les Telephones restaurant fills the peristyles' halls around the courtyard and garden with gastronomic cuisine, or follow the traboule passageway to Lyonnaise cuisine at Bouchon.
 If you'd prefer to linger outdoors, sip a cocktail at Les Collections courtyard bar or hop in the garden pool.
 Or opt for a spa treatment at Les Bain, with a heated lap pool, whirlpool spa, steam bath, and more.